[Major revision–posted 4/5/19 (replaces 8/11/14 edition)]

 6. Lump Sum Payment

 A lump sum payment is a payment to a non-exempt employee who performs work that is (a) in addition to regularly assigned duties and (b) outside the home department.
 Only in these circumstances may a lump sum payment be made to a non-exempt employee.
-Otherwise, payments in excess of 40 hours in a workweek must be paid in accordance with overtime policy outlined in OP 70.17, Overtime.
+Payments in excess of 40 hours in a workweek, whether submitted on a time sheet or paid in a Lump Sum Payment, must be paid in accordance with overtime policy outlined in OP 70.17, Overtime.

 The requirements and approval for lump sum payments is the same as additional compensation.